Heavy Vehicle Licence Operators Need To Look Up

-WorkSafe Health and Safety Director Marnie Williams said anyone in control of a workplace must ensure that workers, including contractors, were not put at risk from powerlines when carrying out tasks as directed.
+WorkSafe Health and Safety Director Marnie Williams said anyone in control of a workplace must ensure that workers, including contactors, were not put at risk from powerlines when carrying out tasks as directed.

 “No one sets out to hit powerlines but they can sometimes be difficult to see,” Ms Williams said.

 “Whether you are an employer in charge of workers on a construction site, or a farmer directing a contactor, you are responsible for ensuring that workers operating heavy machinery are aware of powerlines in the area before they commence the task.”

 Director of Energy Safety at Energy Safe Victoria Paul Fearon said nearly all deaths and near misses involving large machinery and powerlines were avoidable with the proper precautions.

 “This spike has echoes of 2006, when three people were tragically killed in similar but separate incidents,” Mr Fearon said.

 “Since then, ESV has been urging people to Look Up and Live, that is, check for powerlines before work begins.”